cmsj/cmsj.github.io/_posts/2008-02-12-esoteric-command-line-argument-parsing.md

+---
-Title: Esoteric command line argument parsing in python
+title: Esoteric command line argument parsing in python
-Date: 2008-02-12
+date: 2008-02-12
-Tags: FOSS Techie
+---

 [Terminator](http://www.tenshu.net/terminator/) will soon appear in GNOME's Preferred Applications preferences if you have it installed and as such I figure we need to support -x in the same way gnome-terminal does.
 What that basically means is that \*anything\* which occurs after -x on the command line is the command to execute and its arguments, so: